hschott/cargo-wso2-container/README.md

 * MAR
 * ZIP (WSO2 ESB Connector)
 * TBOX

+For deployables of type AAR, TBOX and CAR an `<applicationName/>` under which the deployable resides on the server can be configured.
+For deployables of type WAR a `<context/>` and `<version/>` can be configured.

 For every remote deployable a `<deployTimeout/>` in milliseconds can be configured, which enables a check if the artifact is successfully deployed on the server.